Architecture of Kuala Lumpur: Neo Moorish and Mughal

-Tudorbethan & Victorian
+Tudorbethan, Victorian and Art Deco

 There are many buildings built by the British at the turn of the 20th century that exhibit Victorian and Tudor influence in their designs.
 The buildings are modified to be suitable to the tropical environment of Malaysia, which is hot and humid with many days of monsoon rain.

 Mock Tudor or Tudorbethan styled architecture is the feature of two sporting clubs situated in Dataran Merdeka, the Royal Selangor Club and the Selangor Chinese Club.
 The buildings were built in 1910 and 1929 respectively.
 The architectural style, which features large exposed wooden beams in half-timbered walls, was the typical model for some of the earliest social club buildings in the country.

 Neo-Gothic architecture exists in religious building built by the colonial powers such as the St. Mary's Cathedral, St Andrew's Presbyterian Church, Church of the Holy Rosary and St. John's Church which is converted into Bukit Nanas Community Center.
 However, some residences such as Carcosa Seri Negara, which was built in 1897 for Frank Swettenham also feature this style of architecture.

-Victorian architecture was also a popular choice for the colonial powers to build schools, such as Victoria Institution, Methodist Boys' School and Convent Bukit Nanas.
-Other examples of building in this style of architecture include the Central Market, National Art Gallery, Malaysia Tourism Center, Industrial Court Building, The Mansem, PAM Center (housing the Malaysian Institute of Architects) and Coliseum Theater.
+Victorian architecture was a popular design choice during the British colonial administration to build schools, such as the Old Victoria Institution, Methodist Boys' School and Convent Bukit Nanas.
+Other examples of building in this style of architecture include National Art Gallery, Malaysia Tourism Center, Industrial Court Building, PAM Center (housing the Malaysian Institute of Architects).

+Art Deco style was popular from the 1920s up until the 1930s, dominating the Kuala Lumpur cityscape of the time, with buildings still existing till this day such as such as Victoria Institution, Central Market, Coliseum Theatre and the Oriental building which was the tallest building in Malaysia at its time.
+These buildings are built when Art Deco was still flourishing in the rest of the world during the era of the Golden 20s, and keeps going until the 1930s, with other buildings such as the Odeon theater, Lee Rubber Building, Wisma Ekran and also Rubber Research Institute Building being built.